brooke-coneeny/CMSA-/README.md

-# CMSA-
+# csmac-nfl-eda-project
-This repository will include Sport Analytic Projects I complete throughout the Carnegie Mellon Sports Analytics Camp
+This project was completed using data from the 2020 NFL regular season accessed using the nflfastR package.